HelloYeew/rurusetto-new-draft/README.md

 # About new site of Rūrusetto

-New site of Rūrusetto is planned for a month now since the codebase is expanding and some function of website is not support by Hugo (static framework that we use to make a current site.)
+New site of Rūrusetto is planned for a month now since the codebase is expanding and some function of website is not support by Hugo (static website generator that we use to make a current site.)
 That's why we fix this problem why make a new repository of already build website and use the main repository as dev version of website.

 # Q&A